What is the difference in the percentages of Isopropyl Alcohol?

 - Useful for cleaning applications

-The higher percentages of Isopropyl Alcohol are used for cleaning purposes like disinfecting, window cleaning, stainless steel cleaner and when you need to kill bacteria, as well as many other uses.
-The higher the percentage like Isopropyl Alcohol 100% the greater the evaporation rate, and it is great as it dries faster.
-The high grades of Isopropyl Alcohol 100% are suitable for the majority uses and is commonly used by industrial users and cleaners.
+The higher percentages of Isopropyl Alcohol are used for cleaning purposes like disinfecting, window cleaning, stainless steel cleaner, killing bacteria, as well as many other uses.
+The higher the percentage, the greater the evaporation rate, meaning that it dries faster.
+The high grades of Isopropyl Alcohol 100% are suitable for the majority of IPA uses and is commonly used by industrial users and cleaners.

 - Higher strength